 Single with Lupus

-An advice column from Danielle Hall, MSW, manager of social services for the S.L.E.
+An advice column from the Social Services Department at the S.L.E.
 Lupus Foundation

 Most women agree: dating can be fun, frustrating, exciting, and dreadful at the same time.

 But add a chronic disease like a lupus, and dating can become truly difficult and an overall stress.